TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

 This follows a clear sequence of steps to build the pipeline, ensuring that steps are instantiated in the correct order.

-## Relationship to AbstractPipelineTemplate
+## Relationship to PipelineTemplateBase

-The `PipelineBuilderTemplate` operates at a lower level than `AbstractPipelineTemplate`:
+The `PipelineAssembler` operates at a lower level than `PipelineTemplateBase`:

-1. `PipelineBuilderTemplate` is responsible for:
+1. `PipelineAssembler` is responsible for:
    - Assembling the pipeline from the DAG, config_map, and step_builder_map
    - Handling the low-level details of step instantiation
    - Connecting steps according to the DAG
    - Using specifications for dependency resolution

-2. `AbstractPipelineTemplate` is responsible for:
+2. `PipelineTemplateBase` is responsible for:
    - Loading configurations from file
    - Creating the DAG, config_map, and step_builder_map
    - Managing dependency components